netinvent/npbackup/README.md

 In order to fully protect the AES key that is needed to support NPBackup, one can compile the program with Nuitka.
 Compiling needs restic binary for the target platform in `RESTIC_SOURCE_FILES` folder, files must be named `restic_{version}_{platform}_{arch}[.extension]` like provided by restic.net or [github](github.com/restic/restic)
+Linux binaries need to be made executable in the `RESTIC_SOURCE_FILES` folder.

+You'll need to change the default AES key in `secrets.py`, see the documentation in the file itself.

 Compile options are available in `compile.py`.

-Nevertheless, you should probably go for the official binaries.
-Also, We maintain a special 32 bit binary for Windows 7 which allows to backup those old machines until they get replaced.
+We maintain a special 32 bit binary for Windows 7 which allows to backup those old machines until they get replaced.

+We also compile our linux target on RHEL 7 in order to be compatible with reasonably old distributions (>= glibc 2.17).

 ## Smart shield, antivirus and reputation